 Frog by Adam Handling: A Tasting Menu to Dine For (Even If You Came Alone)

-Having added Frog by Adam Handling to my birthday list a few years back, this visit felt long overdue.
-Over the years and changing seasons, I’ve watched plates upon plates feed across their socials, the kitchen seemingly in permanent motion, staying sharp, current and quietly game-changing in London’s ever-evolving food scene.
+Having added Frog by Adam Handling to my birthday list a few years back, this visit was long overdue.
+Over those years and changing seasons, I’ve watched plates upon plates feed across their socials, the kitchen in permanent motion, staying current but quietly game-changing London’s ever-evolving food scene.

 Like a great film, Frog is now immortalised in my brain.
-The restaurant equivalent of a cult classic but with fewer existential crises and better lighting.
+The restaurant equivalent of a cult classic.

 And if you've read leapfrogged you'll also know this review is long overdue too.